jfmatav/crm-backend/README.md

 - Rails 7.2
 - SQLite 3

+To support image upload, the following third-party software must be installed separately since Rails does not install it:

+- [libvips](https://github.com/libvips/libvips) v8.6+ or [ImageMagick](https://imagemagick.org/index.php) for image analysis and transformations

 Please verify you have the appropriate versions in place (or a compatible one).

 To get this project started: